-We’ve just finished a dive on the Carnatic, one of the popular wrecks of Sha’ab Abu Nuhas in the Northen Red Sea, when suddenly a big dolphin breached next to our RIB.
-Our driver speeded up and started circling around, that did the trick and soon we had about 7 dolphins swimming around us.
+We’ve just finished a dive on the Carnatic, one of the popular wrecks of Sha’ab Abu Nuhas in the Northern Red Sea, when suddenly a big dolphin breached next to our RIB.
+Our driver speeded up and started circling around.
+That did the trick and soon we had about 7 dolphins swimming around us.
 Masks and fins back on, I grabbed my camera and rolled back.
-The next 10 minutes were some of most exciting encounter I had with this creatures and luckily I managed to get some good shots.
+The next 10 minutes were some of the most exciting encounters I had with these creatures and luckily I managed to get some good shots.

 Dolphins can be seen almost everywhere in the world but few places can come close to the Egyptian Red Sea.
 Encounters are relatively common in many areas and some reefs have been named after these animals.
 But coming back onboard after swimming with dolphins and not have a good photo to share with your friends can be frustrating.

 Here are my tips to get those wow shots on your next dolphin encounter.